 Introduction

 We need more people to comprehend the precise meaning of religion.
-It’s the most distorted word.

-The meaning of religion
+The meaning

 However, I then found on the internet that this source of the word religion is in disagreement.
 Does that mean that all fine sentiments about the word’s significance are worthless?

-The essence of religion
+The essence

 The problem of misinterpretation